audiotool/manual/manuals/plugins/drums/beatbox_8.md

     moving or shuffling all of the note in-between the keynotes either forward or backwards.
-5.  **edit range** - The sequencer contains 16 step buttons but the Tr808 allows for sequences up to 64 steps long.
+5.  **edit range** - The sequencer contains 16 step buttons but the Beatbox 8 allows for sequences up to 64 steps long.
 This control allows for you to use the same 16 buttons to edit a 64 step sequence by reusing the same step buttons to edit different parts of the sequence.